Table of Contents

-Palm Beach County, FL Defective Product Lawyers Fighting for Client’s Rights Across Florida
+Fort Lauderdale Defective Products Lawyers Fighting for Client’s Rights Throughout Florida

 All of us rely upon consumer products to conduct our daily lives.
 From our cars to our medications to the food we eat, we expect the products that we use to be safe.
 Unfortunately, that’s not always the case.
 At times, corporations and businesses may cut corners when testing whether their products are safe for the general public in order to maximize their own profit margins.
 When this happens, consumer products that we think are safe for everyday use can cause illness, injury, or even death.
+The Fort Lauderdale Defective Products Lawyers at Lawlor, White & Murphey provide high-value legal representation for Product Liability cases throughout Florida.
 We handle defective products cases caused by products that you may be surprised to learn that you use every day, including:

 - Car seats,